zeero/CCPlugins/README.md

 - Sets `clear expectations` about what will happen
 - Creates a more natural, `human-like interaction`
 - `Reduces the intimidation` factor for new users

+> **Note:** Basic testing with Kimi K2 shows excellent compatibility, but more validation and testing is needed to ensure full accuracy across all commands.

 ### User Commands Indicator
 Custom commands appear with a `(user)` tag in Claude Code CLI to distinguish them from built-in commands.
 This is normal and indicates your commands are properly installed.